Blog

 Before you clean anything, run a trial migration against a recent database backup.
 It is the cheapest diagnostic you can buy.

-A dry run surfaces the real problems — the records that fail validation, the links that break, the entries that refuse to balance — long before they can derail a go-live weekend.
+A dry run surfaces the real problems (records that fail validation, links that break, entries that refuse to balance) long before they can derail a go-live weekend.
 You fix against the copy, repeat, and only schedule the real cutover once the trial runs clean.
+Every defect you find against a backup is a defect you do not discover during the cutover night, when the whole business is waiting and fixing anything costs ten times more.

 Duplicate and merged customers and vendors